-In May, Equifax, through its own negligence, suffered a major data breach that affected 140 million people with credit data and histories in their network.
-A few months ago, Rick Smith, CEO, was asked to resign from the company and take his $90M severance with him.
+Through their negligence, Equifax suffered a major data breach that affected 140 million people with credit data and histories in their network.
+CEO Rick Smith was asked to resign from the company and take his $90M severance with him.

-For many of us that make more pedestrian salaries, it feels a bit like justice.
-The ‘little guy’ winning over the ‘big guy.’
-At the very least, in this particular instance, accountability went all the way to the top.
+It feels a bit like justice for many of us who make more pedestrian salaries.
+The ‘little guy’ wins over the ‘big guy.’
+At the very least, in this particular instance, accountability went to the top.
 Yet, that’s cold comfort because our sensitive personal data is still at risk of being stolen, not to mention all the other burdens placed on us with this breach.
-If only Equifax had exercised comprehensive data security for their customers, stockholders, and employees by patching their servers in a timely manner then Equifax's data breach would not have occurred.
+If only Equifax had exercised comprehensive data security for their customers, stockholders, and employees by patching their servers promptly, then Equifax's data breach would not have occurred.
 Alas, hackers gained access and stole data from millions of people.

-What could Equifax have done differently that may have thwarted the breach?
+What could Equifax have done differently?
 Security experts say they could have applied patches for known vulnerabilities in a standard patch update process.
 But what about the Big Picture?
 Was the InfoSec team following a standard of due care that would have encompassed a consistent and repeatable patching process to ensure data protection?
-Had the executive team received a recommendation from InfoSec/IT that such a standard was necessary to be able to minimize risk and make their systems more resilient?
-Had anyone in-house made the case that adhering to a standard cybersecurity framework for minimizing risk would make the Equifax network more resilient?
+Had the executive team received a recommendation from InfoSec/IT that such a standard was necessary to minimize risk and make their systems more resilient?
+Had anyone in-house made the case that adhering to a standard cybersecurity framework for reducing risk would make the Equifax network more resilient?

 Now, we can consider the aftermath of such a counterfactual analysis.
-Say Equifax had exercised due care and applied a patch management process that aligned with the National Institute of Standards and Technology’s Cybersecurity Framework.
-Would Rick Smith have been able to hold his head high and say, “Yes, we were breached, but we adhere to the NIST Cybersecurity Framework as our cybersecurity and compliance standard, so we did everything government and industry have defined as the gold standard of due care, and despite this, we were breached.”
+Say Equifax exercised due care and applied a patch management process that aligned with the National Institute of Standards and Technology’s Cybersecurity Framework.
+Maybe Rick Smith would have been able to say, “Yes, we were breached, but we adhere to the NIST Cybersecurity Framework as our cybersecurity and compliance standard.
+We did everything the government and the industry have defined as the gold standard of due care, and despite this, we were breached.”

 Unfortunately, breaches are here to stay.
-What isn’t clear though is whether organizations are doing everything they can to protect themselves by applying the best policies, procedures, and technologies.
-Are they truly providing the Due Care their customers, stockholders, and employees deserve?
+What isn’t clear is whether organizations are doing everything they can to protect themselves by applying the best policies, procedures, and technologies.
+Do they genuinely provide the Due Care their customers, stockholders, and employees deserve?